Orphidios/advent-of-code/README.md

 - `src/challenges/day#/index.ts`: Contains the TypeScript source code for each day.
 - `scripts/`: Contains useful scripts to run and watch the challenges.
+- `inputs`: Contains the input data for each day's challenge.

 ## Usage